 The definitions in Section 2.3.1 for recurrence and irreducibility in DTMCs also hold for CTMCs.
 The steady-state distribution for a CTMC is defined similarly as for a DTMC.
-Once again, we denote the set of steady-state probabilities as π_i .
+Once again, we denote the set of steady-state probabilities as $\pi_i$ .

-Definition 2.8 In a CTMC which has all states recurrent non-null and which is irreducible and time homogenous, the limiting or steady-state distribution π_j is given by:
+Definition 2.8 In a CTMC which has all states recurrent non-null and which is irreducible and time homogeneous, the limiting or steady-state distribution $\pi_j$ is given by [14]: